 Department of Natural Resources

-Lodging reservations (cabins, yurts, tepees, lodges, shelters, etc.) can be made up to a year in advance.
-Campsite reservations can be made up to six months in advance.
-In an effort to make it easier for campers to secure reservations in Michigan state parks, the DNR put a new policy in place Nov.
-1, 2017 that encourages people to firm up their reservations further in advance of their planned camping dates.
-Customers may change or cancel a reservation through the reservation call center or online with a registered account.
+Camping reservations can be made up to six months and lodging reservations (cabins, yurts, tepees, lodges, shelters, etc.) can be made up to a year in advance.
+A new policy was put in place Nov.
+1, 2017 to encourage people to firm up their reservations further in advance of their planned camping dates.
 Learn about our reservation modification and cancellation policies.

 A Recreation Passport is required for entry into parks and recreation areas.
 Learn more about the Recreation Passport.